orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 You don’t have to export a form to Excel to import data: as long as you have a spreadsheet that includes the appropriate named ranges (see above), you can use it for importing.
 This means that you can reuse existing spreadsheets with a few additions, and keep a spreadsheet layout that users are familiar with.

+### XML Form Structure and Data format

+For more about the format, see [Excel and XML Export](/form-runner/feature/excel-xml-export.md).

+When you import, the only part that matters is the `<form-data>` section of the XML document.
+The rest of the XML file is ignored.

 ## Handling dates and times

 [SINCE Orbeon Forms 2019.2]